Caring for your jewellery

 Avoid contact with nail polish remover, perfume or hairspray.
 For this reason, jewellery should be the last thing on and the first thing off.

-Clean your jewellery regularly with professional products, making sure you read the manufacturer’s instructions.
-Once a year, get your jewellery professionally cleaned at a Boodles shop.
+We advise cleaning your jewellery regularly with professional products, ensuring that you follow the manufacturer’s instructions.
+Once a year, get your jewellery professionally cleaned and checked at a Boodles shop.

 Protecting your gem-set jewellery